Is lightning near Waterbury right now?

 Thunderstorm season near Waterbury

-Waterbury sits in Connecticut, which averages about 25 thunderstorm days a year — roughly 1× the US average of 25.
+Waterbury sits in Connecticut, which averages about 25 thunderstorm days a year — roughly 1× the national average of 25.
 Lightning near Waterbury is most frequent June–August.

 - CT thunderstorm days/yr